 As much as you should produce quality content, you should also look into securing quality content by using trust icons.

-In many of our examples above, you can see how small companies benefit from larger ones — adding trust signals to your product can ensue a “second-hand” trust, merely by association.
+In many of our examples above, you can see how small companies benefit from larger ones — adding trust signals to your product can ensure a “second-hand” trust, merely by association.